 In macroeconomic terms, Germany’s total exported goods represent 33.4% of its overall Gross Domestic Product for 2019 ($4.444 trillion valued in Purchasing Power Parity US dollars).
 That 33.4% for exports to overall GDP per PPP in 2019 compares to 35.7% one year earlier.
 This seems to indicate a relatively decreasing reliance on products sold on international markets for Germany’s total economic performance, albeit based on a very short timeframe.

 Another key indicator of a country’s economic performance is its unemployment rate.
-Germany’s average unemployment rate was 3.206% for 2019 down from 3.4% in 2018, according to the International Monetary Fund.
+Germany’s unemployment rate was 4.5% at November 2020, up from an average 3.206% for 2019 according to the International Monetary Fund.

 See also Germany’s Top 10 Imports, Germany’s Top Trading Partners, Top German Trade Balances and Germany’s Top 10 Major Export Companies